There are over a thousand things that can trigger your car’s “Service Engine Soon” or “Check Engine” light.

 P0454 Intermittent EVAP emission control system pressure sensor

 The one code you don’t want is the P0442.
 It indicates that the EVAP system has a leak.
-Besides being hard to find, the EVAP leak will require a professional auto mechanic to fix.
-And if it’s the EVAP canister that’s damaged it may require replacement (depending on the extent of the damage).
+Besides being hard to find, the EVAP leak will require a professional auto mechanic to fix it.
+And if it’s the EVAP canister that’s damaged, it may require replacement (depending on the extent of the damage).

-Generally, the average cost of a new canister ranges from $260 to $430 (exclusive of labor costs).
+Generally, the average cost of a new vapor canister ranges from $150 to $430 (exclusive of labor costs).
 Luckily you can avoid such expenses easily just by not overfilling the fuel tank.

 You can do that manually or use a scan tool.
 The latter is more reliable since it’s easier and accurate.
 Just make sure you know how to pull and interpret the codes.
 Feel free to refer to the table above for what each code means.